Skip to content

 What changed

-Google released Deep Research and Deep Research Max on April 21, 2026.
-Built on Gemini 3.1 Pro, these agents improve on the December 2025 preview with lower latency, reduced costs, and higher quality.
-Key additions include Model Context Protocol (MCP) support for custom data streams, native charts and infographics in HTML or Nano Banana format, collaborative research planning, extended tooling like Google Search and code execution, multimodal inputs (PDFs, CSVs, images, audio, video), and real-time streaming of reasoning steps.
+Google released Deep Research and Deep Research Max on April 21, 2026, built on Gemini 3.1 Pro.
+Both improve on the December 2025 preview with lower latency, reduced cost, and higher quality scores.
+New capabilities: Model Context Protocol (MCP) support for custom data streams, native charts and infographics in HTML or Nano Banana format, collaborative research planning, extended tooling like Google Search and code execution, multimodal inputs spanning PDFs, CSVs, images, audio, and video, and real-time streaming of reasoning steps.
+Deep Research prioritises speed for interactive apps; Deep Research Max uses extended compute for offline reports and posts higher retrieval and reasoning numbers.

 Why it matters